Ungaretti/ungaretti.github.io/index.md

 5 - Donload RED syntax highlight file from <a href="https://github.com/Ungaretti/Notepad-config-file-for-Red-Language"> HERE </a> .
 Use the download zip button.
 Unpack it somewhere and move the "Red-lang.xml" file to the RedIDE folder too.

-6 - I suggest you also create a "Programs" folder inside RedIDE.
+6 - I suggest you also create a "programs" folder inside RedIDE, so you keep your programs and your environment in the same place.
 You will end up with something like this:

 <img src="http://ungaretti.github.io/assets/2.jpg">